mihail-milev/ksamlauth/README.md

 ## Procedure

+**Important note:** the install.yaml file mentioned in step 3 below will configure "ksamlauth daemon" to store all users' service accounts into the same namespace where the daemon is deployed into.
+If you want to change this behaviour, you have to heavily modify the install.yaml file - changing the corresponding environment variable, roles and role bindings.

 1. Compile the program by executing
 ```
 make
 ```
-2. push the image to a registry, which your cluster can pull images from;
+2. push the image to a registry, which your cluster can pull images from, or download it from [my ghcr.io repo](https://github.com/mihail-milev/ksamlauth/pkgs/container/ksamlauth);
 3. download the example [install.yaml](/assets/install.yaml) file.
 There are 3 fields in the form "{{.Template.XXX}}", which need to be defined by you.
 After these have been defined, execute
 ```
 kubectl apply -n {desired-namespace} -f install.yaml
 ```
-4. wait for the pod to become ready and download the client by executing
+4. wait for the pod to become ready and download the client by executing the following command.
+This will download the Linux binary, but if you specify "?os=mac" or "?os=win" at the end, the binary for the corresponding OS will be downloaded.
 ```
 curl -o ksamlauth https://url-to-ksamlauth-ingress.com/download
 ```